Berkeley Changemaker: Human Health

 Group Project exploring an Area of Interest

 This course uses a Customer Discovery based learning process.
-Much of what you discover while working with your project team investigating an Area of Interest will be from one-on-one conversations with people.
+Much of what you discover while working with your project team investigating an Area of Interest will be from one-on-one conversations with people (we call them “interviews” but they don’t need to be that formal).
 This process is a mindset-changing technique used in courses hosted by the National Institutes of Health, the National Science Foundation, and in the Berkeley Haas School of Business.

-Potential Areas of Interest will be suggested and will have a broad scope: from access to healthcare, to cutting-edge therapeutics, diagnostics or scientific tools, to medical economics and policy, to health IT innovations, or teams may suggest their own topic, subject to instructor approval.
+Potential Areas of Interest will be suggested and will have a broad scope: from access to healthcare, to cutting-edge therapeutics, diagnostics or scientific tools, to medical economics and policy, to health IT innovations.

 Every two weeks your project team will be given a new Focus Topic for your customer discovery research within your Area of Interest.
 You will brainstorm within your team about hypotheses (ie guesses) relevant to how you might better understand this focus topic.
 Then you’ll “get out of the building” and learn from conversations with people with an understanding or viewpoint relevant to your hypotheses.